Centers, Institutes and Special Offices

 Sergiu M. Gorun, Ph.D., Director

-CFM fosters modern STEM research and education.
-The CFM is externally entirely funded by grants and contracts with the Federal Government.
+The CFM fosters modern STEM research and education.
+The CFM is entirely funded by grants and contracts with the Federal Government.
 Students and faculty are supported financially and professionally to generate and disseminate their scholarship via publications and presentations at meetings, while also protecting their intellectual property via patents.
-Collaborations with scientists and students at premier US and foreign Universities are part of the Center’s supported activities.
+Collaborations with scientists and students affiliated with premier US and foreign Universities are part of the Center’s supported activities.

 Center for Global Health Studies